Niema-Lab/Viral-Phylogenetics-Activity/README.md

 You might be wondering why the tree was first visualized as if it was rooted.
 This is because the phylogenetic inference tools typically output the tree with some arbitrary root due to limitations of the output file format.
 It is up to the researcher to recognize that this root is meaningless (and to only interpret the tree as unrooted).

-## Output: Rooted Time Phylogenetic Tree
+## Output 3: Rooted Time Phylogenetic Tree
 The rooted time phylogenetic tree can be visualized using [Taxonium](https://taxonium.org/):

 1. Extract the zip file that you downloaded when you clicked the blue "Download LSD2 Results" button